-Students who have a degree in Science may be admitted to the program if they meet the admission criteria.
-Students who have already taken the required science and general education courses may be able to accelerate their studies, but should consult the program director for details.
+Students with a degree in Science may be admitted to the program if they meet the admission criteria.
+In addition, students who have taken the required science and general education courses may be able to accelerate their studies, but should consult the program director for details.